aai-institute/infrastructure-product/docs/guide/declarative_containers.md

     )
 )
 ```
-jobQ will automatically generate a Dockerfile from your YAML configuration when building the image for your job.
+jobq will automatically generate a Dockerfile from your YAML configuration when building the image for your job.